 - the acquisition by Home Holdings SA (a special purpose vehicle of TEMES SA and D-Marine Investments Holding BV) of the majority shareholding in Ionian Hotel Enterprises SA (the company owning Hilton Athens);

-- the acquisition by Sklavenitis (the company owning the biggest chain of Greek supermarkets) of Marinopoulos SA supermarkets, through an agreement for the rehabilitation of the latter.
+- the acquisition by Sklavenitis (the company owning the biggest chain of Greek supermarkets) of Marinopoulos SA supermarkets, through an agreement for the rehabilitation of the latter; and

 Have any significant economic or political developments affected the M&A market in your jurisdiction over the past 12 months?

-The government recently adopted the legislative measures required for the conclusion of the second review of the Third Economic Adjustment Programme, under which Greece is provided financial assistance of up to €86 billion by the European Stability Mechanism.
+The government has adopted the legislative measures required for the conclusion of the second review of the Third Economic Adjustment Programme, under which Greece is provided financial assistance of up to €86 billion by the European Stability Mechanism.
 The first review of the programme was concluded in June 2016.
 The programme began on August 19 2015 and is scheduled to run until August 20 2018.
 In order for the financial assistance to be provided and sustainable economic growth to be secured, Greece must implement a number of measures and reforms conducive to increased competitiveness and investment, including reforms in the labour, product and energy markets, as well as privatisations.
+On 22 May 2017, a preliminary technical agreement was reached between Greece and the Institutions in the context of the second review of the Third Economic Adjustment Programme, which had officially started in October 2016.
+On 22 January 2018, the Eurogroup welcomed the implementation of almost all of the agreed prior actions for the third review of the Third Economic Adjustment Programme, following the staff level agreement on the policy package that was presented to the 4 December 2017 Eurogroup.
+A small number of prerequisite reforms from the third review is still pending and the Eurogroup called on the Greek authorities to complete them in the following period.
 The reforms are expected to positively affect M&A activity in the country.

 On the other hand, the cash withdrawal and capital transfer restrictions originally applied in July 2015 are still in effect, although partially relaxed.
 The restrictions may in certain cases adversely affect transactions which include the transfer of Greek-source money abroad.